 These things are part of the true knowledge of God, and this true knowledge of God is central to life because that knowledge will determine character, and character determines conduct, conduct determines the quality of life, and eternal life is first of all quality of life.
 God uses the Holy Spirit in us to work to change our conscience and character.

 God's responsibility in this is clear.
 That is to bring about in us (those that He is calling) an attitude of acceptance of truth.
-Or we might say that God by His Spirit leads us to a recognition of truth and this, of course, then leads us to repent, and repentance is change, or the beginning of change.
+Or we might say that God, by His Spirit, leads us to a recognition of truth and this, of course, then leads us to repentance, and repentance is change, or the beginning of change.

 Matthew 18:1-4 At that time the disciples came to Jesus, saying, "Who then is greatest in the kingdom of heaven?"
 [Now here comes a truth, a true principle.]
 Then Jesus called a little child to Him, set him in the midst of them, and said, "Assuredly, I say to you, unless you are converted [changed, turned about] and become as little children, you will by no means enter the kingdom of heaven.
 Therefore whoever humbles himself as this little child is the greatest in the kingdom of heaven."

 I do not think I need to carry it any further—"unless we turn."
 In life what we do is pretty much determined by what we are aiming at.
 If you aim to be a pilot you do in your life things that will enable you to become a pilot.
 If you want to be an engineer, you do the things that will make you become an engineer.
 You get the principle.

 What is it that you are aiming at?
 Are you aiming at the Kingdom of God?
 That is the question.
 Is that the overriding concern in our life, to be in the Kingdom of God?